mbrooker/mbrooker-blog/_posts/2025-03-25-two-queues.md

 ![](/blog/images/arrival_rate_avg_wait.png)

-At low utilization, as expected, the queue length remains short and both systems offer reasonable service times.
+At low utilization, as expected, the queue length remains short and both systems offer reasonable service times (see [my 2021 post on this topic to dive a bit deeper here](https://brooker.co.za/blog/2021/08/05/utilization.html)).
 However, as utilization approaches 100%, the mean wait times for single queue variant increase much more quickly than the multi-queue variant.
 Keep in mind there's some bias on the mean here - because the utilization of each variant is calculated independently, there are a lot more total arrivals for a quicker visit.

 Another way to think about it is how the result changes with the ratio of visit service times (i.e. the ratio between the mean latency of a standing or sitting visit).
 Perhaps counter-intuitively, the single queue variant is slower even when the service times are equal, and things degrade from there (with loads of simulation noise).